-- 1. Navigate to the Issues tab on the details page for the application version for which you have requested a dynamic scan. - 2.
-From the Dynamic Scan Request list, select Edit.

-The Dynamic Scan Request dialog box opens.

-3. Edit the values for the dynamic scan attributes, and then click Submit.
+- 1. Navigate to the Issues tab on the details page for the application version for which you have requested a dynamic scan. - From the Dynamic Scan Request list, select Edit. - 3.
+In the Dynamic Scan Request dialog box, edit the values for the dynamic scan attributes, and then click Submit.